a type of product manufactured by a particular company under a particular name. (Webster)

 I don’t know about you, but for me, this definition misses the main point of a brand.
 Sure, branding is necessary to distinguish products from each other, but isn’t a brand a whole lot more than an identifier?

-Later in the Forbes article, Jerry McLaughlin goes on to describe the modern definition of marketing, coming from David Ogilvy:
+Later in the Forbes article, Jerry McLaughlin goes on to describe the modern definition of marketing that incorporates the notion of brand strategy success, coming from David Ogilvy:

 Beginning in the later part of the 20th century, marketers began to grasp there was more to the perception of distinctive products and services than their names—something David Ogilvy described as “the intangible sum of a product’s attributes.”
 Marketers realized that they could create a specific perception in customers’ minds concerning the qualities and attributes of each non-generic product or service.
 They took to calling this perception “the brand.”